Skip to main content

 • Pawing at the Mouth or Face: A clear sign of oral pain.

-Diagnosis and Lifelong Management
+Diagnosis and Veterinary Care

-• Management: For most guinea pigs, dental disease is a chronic condition that will require lifelong management.
+Treatment depends on the severity of the disease and is focused on correcting the overgrowth and addressing any associated pain or infection.
+For most guinea pigs, dental disease is a chronic condition that will require lifelong management.

 • Pain Management: This is a very painful condition, and ongoing pain medication is crucial for the guinea pig's quality of life.